Adrian Jordaan, PhD

 Katherine Kahl, PhD

-Katie is an Extension Assistant Professor in the Department of Environmental Conservation and works out of the Gloucester Marine Station full time.
+Katie is the Extension Assistant Professor of Coastal Resilience and Sustainable Fisheries.
+She is faculty a faculty member in the Department of Environmental Conservation and works out of the Gloucester Marine Station.
 Her role bridges university capacity with sustainable fisheries, coastal resilience and blue economy research needs.
-Katie’s professional experience includes managing coastal conservation strategies, climate change research and adaptation, local and regional green infrastructure planning and conservation policy advocacy
+Katie’s professional experience includes managing coastal conservation strategies, integrating climate change research into adaptation efforts, local and regional green infrastructure planning, and conservation policy advancement.
+Currently, Katie Leads the North Shore Blue Economy initiative, integrating sustainable and resilient coastal and marine strategies with job growth and sustainable economic development on the North Shore of Massachusetts.
+Katie also leads a multi-state collaborative Mass ECAN Salt Marsh Work Group in partnership with the Massachusetts Office of Coastal Zone Management.

 Brian Cheng, PhD